is an all weather interceptor of the Yak-28 family. It was

 Detail wise starting with the cockpit, it looks pretty busy to me The pilots instrument panel has recessed instruments with internal indicators and raised knobs and switches.
 The rear seat panel has raised bezels on the instruments with internal pointers and raised internal detail.
 The excerpt from the manual below shows the assembly.
 There are no harnesses for the bang seats.

 The gear bays have some structural detail and the wheels have a separate hub on the outside to make painting easier.
 The tires are not weighted.
 The engines have intake and exhaust turbine faces.
 The intake has what I assume is an adjustable intake cone ahead if the turbine blades.
 The exhaust end has after burner flame retention structure and tail feathers.
 The wing structures appear a bit complex with a top piece and two bottom pieces straddling the engines.
 There are separate parts for integrating the engines to the wings and separate ailerons/flaps.
 The wing tips also have a structure for enclosing the stabilizer struts.
 There are two complete vertical tail assemblies for different variants I assume but the instructions don't really give you much of a clue on which one to use.
 This is also the case with two canopies supplied.
 The two different nose cones are easier to figure out as they are shown in the marking instructions.
 There are also two different pitot tubes for each of the two nose cones, again, not clue as to which one gets used when.

 There are two different weapon types provided for under wing mounting, two medium range K-98 air to air missiles and two short range K-13A air to air missiles.

-and engine halves, the fuselage has separate nose and tail cones and
+halves, the fuselage has separate nose and tail cones and there is a

 The clear parts are thin and clear.
 One canopy has an upper frame divider, the other does not, which was the only difference I could see on them.